RobertWiens/hello_world/README.md

 Yo HuMANS!

 Coolbot here!
-Node.js can suck one, but my boy, Coffeescript, is crushing it (apparently that's what spills out of me when you cut me open).
+Node.js can eat it, but my boy, Coffeescript, is crushing it (apparently that's what I'm made of).
 (moonTacos>earthTacos)===true.